JesSonne/hum-ex-coex-col/data/Description of data files.md

 ## Description of data files

 Sp_clim.RData: a named list of 356 data.frames (i.e. one for each extant hummingbird species).
 Each data.frame contains two principal component axes used to characterize a species climate volume.
-The principal component analysis includes the variation in mean annual temperature, mean annual precipitation, annual temperature seasonality (standard deviation \times 100), and annual precipitation seasonality (coefficient of variation).
+The principal component analysis includes the variation in mean annual temperature, mean annual precipitation, annual temperature seasonality (standard deviation * 100), and annual precipitation seasonality (coefficient of variation).
 All climate data were downloaded from the CHELSA climate database (https://chelsa-climate.org; Karger et al., 2017).

 **pca.RData**: prcomp data object containing the principal components analysis performed on the contemporary climate data